 In the end the meat was so dry.
 I am guessing we added the beef in too early.
 So while waiting for the green beans to be done, the meat became dry.
 FAIL!
 But now, I have a vast knowledge of how long meat and vegetables need to be stir fried.
 Just try it often and find the right time.
 Try, fail, try, succeed!

-This blog post idea came to me, because I made 6 hour roast chicken for the first time.
+This blog post idea came to me, because I made a 6 hour roast chicken for the first time.
 I don’t use the oven often, but I thought: what could go wrong?
 Just put the chicken in the oven on low heat for a very long time, that should come out delicious right?
 Well… I will tell you the result after the recipe.

 6 Hour Roast Chicken